 Glenn Brady moves to table consideration of this matter.
-Charlie Cross seconds the motion.

 Rex Leath and Erika McConnell discuss the temporary and whether an additional temporary is required for this license to continue operations.
 Ms. McConnell states that the licensee is continuing to operate with a temporary license.